edguy3/AsteriskCliSkill/README.md

     - add intent to check if someone else is on call
     - add voicemail interface
     - solicit further comments on implementation and functions.

+    - mycroft.skills.main:_load_or_reload_skill:288 - WARNING - After shutdown of AsteriskCliSkill there are still 4 references remaining.
+The skill won't be cleaned from memory.